 1.1 The staff of The Forge Trust wish to ensure that pupils with medication needs receive appropriate care and support at school.
 The Principal will accept responsibility for members of the school staff giving or supervising pupils taking prescribed medication during the school day where those members of staff have volunteered to do so and at least one of them has had appropriate training (this may simply be First Aid training where administration is straight forward).

-While the school will normally only issue prescribed medicines, with appropriate consent from parents, carers or quardians, school staff will administer appropriate over the counter medicines in line with parent directions, this will include antihistamine, paracetamol and ibuprofen.
-NB where the school has a concern about inappropriate medication, ambiguous or unclear directions or possible adverse consequences, staff will adopt a precautionary approach and not administer the medicine until they are satisfied, they have sufficient information to ensure the medication is safe for the child.
-If a member of staff has any safeguarding concerns in relation to a child's care, these should be discussed with the DSL in line with safeguarding policies and
+While the school will normally only issue PRESCRIBED medicines, school staff will administer appropriate over the counter medicines in line with reasonable requests from parents and carers with appropriate written consent and clear written directions from parents (see appendix 3).

+NB where the school has a concern about inappropriate medication, ambiguous or unclear directions or possible adverse consequences, staff will adopt a precautionary approach and not administer the medicine until they are satisfied they have sufficient information to ensure the medication is safe for the child.

+If a member of staff has any safeguarding concerns in relation to a child's care, these should be discussed with the DSL in line with safeguarding policies and KCSiE.\